German invasion of Belgium (1940): Belgian plans for defensive operations

 The Belgian plan, in the event of German aggression [italics in original] provided for:

 (a) A delaying position along the Albert Canal from Antwerp to Liège and the Meuse from Liège to Namur, which was to be held long enough to allow French and British troops to occupy the line Antwerp–Namur–Givet.
 It was anticipated that the forces of the guarantor Powers would be in action on the third day of an invasion.

-(b) Withdrawal to the Antwerp–Namur position.
+(b) A withdrawal to the Antwerp–Namur position.

-(c) The Belgian Army was to hold the sector–excluding Leuven, but including Antwerp–as part of the main Allied defensive position.
+(c) The Belgian Army was to hold the sector [north of, but] excluding Leuven, but including Antwerp, as part of the main Allied defensive position.

-In an agreement with the British and French Armies, the French 7th Army under the command of Henri Giraud was to advance into Belgium, past the Scheldt Estuary in Zeeland if possible, to Breda, in the Netherlands.
-The British Army's British Expeditionary Force or BEF, commanded by General John Vereker, Lord Gort, was to occupy the central position in the Brussels–Ghent gap supporting the Belgian Army, holding the main defensive positions, some 20 km east of Brussels.
-The main defensive position ringing Antwerp would be protected by the Belgians, barely 10 km from the city.
-The French 7th Army was to reach the Zeeland or Breda, just inside the Dutch border.
+In an agreement with the British and French armies, the largely motorised French 7th Army under the command of Henri Giraud was to quickly advance into Belgium, past the Scheldt Estuary in Zeeland if possible, to Breda, in the Netherlands.
+The British Army's British Expeditionary Force or BEF, commanded by General John Vereker, Lord Gort, was to occupy the central position on the Brussels–Ghent axis supporting the Belgian Army, holding the main defensive positions, some 20 km east of Brussels.
+The main defensive position ringing Antwerp would be protected by the Belgians along the old fortress belt, barely 10 km from the city.
+The French 7th Army was to reach Zeeland and Breda, just inside the Dutch border and connect to the Dutch army.
 The French would then be in a position to protect the left flank of the Belgian Army forces protecting Antwerp and threaten the German northern flank.

-Further east, delaying positions were constructed in the immediate tactical zones along the Albert Canal, which joined with the defences of the Meuse west of Maastricht.
-The line deviated southward, and continued to Liège.
-The Maastricht–Liège gap was heavily protected.
-Fort Eben-Emael guarded the city's northern flank, the tank country lying in the strategic depths of the Belgian forces occupying the city and the axis of advance into the west of the country.
-Further lines of defence ran south-west, covering the Liège–Namur axis.
-The Belgian Army also had the added benefit of the French 1st Army, advancing toward Gembloux and Hannut, on the southern flank of the BEF covering the Sambre sector.
-This covered the gap in the Belgian defences between the main Belgian positions on the Dyle line and Namur to the south.
+Further east, delaying positions were constructed in the immediate tactical zones along the wide Albert Canal, which was imminently defensible, cutting deep into marl strata and joined with the defences of the Meuse west of Maastricht.
+The line there deviated southward, and continued to Liège.
+The Maastricht–Liège axis was heavily protected.
+Fort Eben-Emael guarded Liège's northern flank, the tank country lying in the strategic depths of the Belgian forces occupying the city and the axis of advance into the west of the country.
+Further lines of defence ran to the south-west, covering the Liège–Namur axis.
+The Belgian Army also had the added benefit of the powerful French 1st Army, advancing toward Gembloux and Hannut, on the southern flank of the BEF covering the Sambre sector.
+This covered the "Gembloux gap" in the Belgian defences between the main Belgian positions on the Dyle line and Namur to the south, where a German armoured breakthrough attempt was expected.
 Further south still, the French 9th Army advanced to the Givet–Dinant axis on the Meuse river.
-The French 2nd Army was responsible for the last 100 km of front, covering Sedan, the lower Meuse, the Belgian–Luxembourg border and the northern flank of the Maginot line.
+The French 2nd Army was responsible for the last 100 km of front, covering Sedan, the upper Meuse, the Belgian–Luxembourg border and the northern flank of the Maginot line.